ssemihyyavuz/cv-analyzer/README.md

    - The frontend should be running on http://localhost:3000
    - Use `python run.py` to start both servers simultaneously

-3. **Check your file format**:
+3. **Check your API key**:
-   - Make sure you're uploading a PDF file
-   - Other formats (DOCX, TXT) may have limited support

-4. **Check browser console for more details**:
-   - Open your browser's developer tools (F12) and check the console for specific error messages
+   - Ensure your `.env` file contains a valid Mistral API key
+   - Check that the API key has sufficient permissions and quota

 ### Other Issues